Alfresco/alfresco-ansible-deployment/docs/components-upgrade.md

 > Note: Use whatever inventory and config file that matches your use case
 > If you're applying a hotfix to the latest major release (7.1 as of writing) you don't need to specify an extra config file with "-e @file"

-After the playbook ran successfully your environment delivers the upgraded version of repo.
+After the playbook ran successfully your environment delivers the upgraded version of repo but the previous installation is still on the target machine.
+It is the admin responsability to make sure the new system works as expected and no rollback is needed.
+If all is OK, the old installation previous installation can be cleaned by removing the folder: `{{ binaries_folder }}/content-services-{{ acs.version }}` (by default points to: `/opt/alfresco/content-services-7.0.1`).

+#### Rolling back a hotfix "in-place" upgrade

+If something goes wrong with the upgrade, or if tests are not successful after upgrade completed, rolling back the environment can be done by following the steps bellow:

+ - restoring Database and contentstore backup
+ - reverting the version changes to previous state in the config file (either `group_vars/all` or version specific config files)
+ - running the playbook again.

 ## Upgrade impacts